 Homework: Homework exercises will be posted on Carmen for downloading.
-Once the exercise is completed, it will be emailed to the instructor at williams.1577@osu.edu on the due date indicated for each exercise.
-It can be emailed as a Word document, PDF file or a JPG file.
+Once the exercise is completed, it will be placed in the drop box on Carmen for that homework on the due date indicated for each exercise.
+It can also be emailed as a Word document, PDF file or a JPG file.
+The instructor will post homeworks on Carmen at the appropriate time and provide the due date at that time.